Makespan Trade-offs for Visiting Triangle Edges: Visitation Trade-offs

 The lower bound for $\sup_{\tr \in \trs} \mathcal R_{1,3} (\tr)$ is given by the following simple lemma.

 \begin{lemma} Let $\tr$ be an equilateral triangle, and $I$ be its incenter.
 Then, $R_1(I)/R_3(I)=4$. \end{lemma}

-\begin{proof} Let $K$ be the projection of the incenter onto $BC$.
+\begin{proof} The reader may consult Figure~\ref{fig: R1regionsEquilateral} for a depiction of the points.
+Let $K$ be the projection of the incenter onto $BC$.
 By Lemma~\ref{lem: incenter R1 cost}, an optimal trajectory for 1 robot would be to go to $K$, and then to $A$ (following the bisector of $A$), inducing cost $R_1(I)=\norm{IK}+\norm{KA}$.
 At the same time, all angle bisectors in the equilateral triangle are also altitudes, so by Lemma~\ref{lem: r3 regions}, the cost for 3 robots equals $R_3(I)=\norm{IK}$.
 The claim follows by noticing that, in equilateral triangles, $\norm{IK}=\frac13\norm{KA}$. \end{proof}

-The remaining of the section is devoted in proving a tight upper bound for In that direction, and for the remaining of the section, we consider a triangle $\tr=ABC$ in standard analytic form.
+The remaining of the section is devoted in proving a tight upper bound for $\sup_{\tr \in \trs} \mathcal R_{1,3} (\tr).$ In that direction, and for the remaining of the section, we consider a triangle $\tr=ABC$ in standard analytic form.
 Without loss of generality, we also assume that the starting point $P$ lies within the tetragon (4-gon) $AMIL$, see also Figure~\ref{fig: R3 regions}.

 In order to provide the promised upper bound, we propose a heuristic upper bound for $R_1(P)$, as follows.
 Consider the projections $P_1,P_2,P_3$ of $P$ onto $AB,BC$ and $CA$ respectively.
 Then, three (possibly) suboptimal visitation trajectories for one robot are $T_C(P):= \langle P,P_1,P,C,\rangle$, $T_A(P):=\langle P,P_2,P,A\rangle$, $T_B(P):= \langle P,P_3,P,B\rangle$, that is